-Health and social care system development: the pandemic required our services to change how they operated overnight; to be responsive, agile and flexible throughout the turbulent years at the height of COVID-19.
+height of COVID-19.
 The government has introduced structural reform to health and care organisations, creating Integrated Care Systems (ICSs) covering large geographical footprints.
-For Greenwich, we are part of the South East London ICS, with our nearby boroughs of Lambeth, Southwark, Lewisham, Bexley and Bromley.
+For Royal Greenwich, we are part of the South East London ICS, with our nearby boroughs of Lambeth, Southwark, Lewisham, Bexley and Bromley.

-Whilst this provides opportunities for some action to be taken across a bigger geography, the importance of the borough, or 'place', remains paramount.
-Indeed, the emphasis is on work that understands, responds to and operates in partnership with neighbourhoods and communities at hyperlocal levels, to address the inequalities that drive poor health and to continue to provide more targeted and flexible services.
+Whilst this provides opportunities for some action to be taken across a bigger geography, the importance of the borough, or 'place', remains the most important.
+Indeed, the emphasis is on work that understands, responds to and operates in partnership with neighbourhoods and communities at local levels, to address the inequalities that drive poor health and to continue to provide more targeted and flexible services.